jsalinasf/cheat_sheets/linuxCommands.md

 ### COUNT the number of lines, words and bytes of a file
 	wc someFile.txt (it returns the number of lines, words and bytes) wc -w someFile.txt (it only returns the number of words)

+### GREP search files for characters that match a certain pattern
+	grep fox sample.txt (it finds fox on sample.txt file) grep -i the sample.txt (it finds The, the, or any other. -i flags means it is case insentitive) grep someDir/ | grep '.txt$' (It will return any *.txt inside the folder someDir)